shiinamiyuki/akari_render/README.md

 Scene by Christophe Seux (CC0)

 AkariRender is a CPU/GPU physically based renderer written in Rust and powered by *LuisaCompute*.
+Previous version with PPG and SMCMC is in [legacy-cpp](https://github.com/shiinamiyuki/akari_render/tree/legacy-cpp) branch

 ## Features
 - Loading Blender scene